 If there is a tie at the end of the season, something possible for elite runners, but almost impossible for amateurs, the rules are:

-• The runner with best combined ITRA race score will be placed ahead.
+• The runner with highest ITRA score achieved in a race will be placed ahead.

 What performance index will be applied?